We're an affiliate

 Docile dogs with pent-up energy are likely to get restless when left alone for extended periods.
 A bored dog is naturally drawn to create fun activities, and carpet-scratching is one of them

-Engaging their paws in actions such as scratching and burrowing helps the dog to release pent-up energy while getting self-entertainment.
+Engaging their paws in actions such as scratching and burrowing helps the dog release pent-up energy while getting self-entertainment.

 Dogs who are excessively bored may scratch and dig into the carpet causing serious damage.